MIE Solutions UK Ltd are proud to support Apprentices.

 This Year we have taken on our third Apprentice.

-At this time of year all over the country, we have confused 15 / 16 year olds, whose bubble called “School” is about to burst.
-They are about to sit their GCSEs’ and pressure is setting in.
+At this time of year all over the country, we have confused 15/16-year-olds, whose bubble called “School” is about to burst.
+They are about to sit their GCSEs’ and the pressure is setting in.

 Employers have the power to invest in these young adults and help them by giving them the opportunity to work, therefore giving them knowledge in their sector.
 If these Apprentices are lucky enough you, the employer, can invest in them to work and study at university to get their qualifications.
 This is the best life skill these young adults can achieve – to be employable!
 This without a doubt puts them so far ahead of a graduate from university who has had no work experience at all.
 They may have the degree but are they employable immediately?
 An apprentice will stand out in a crowd to prospective employers.

 The advantage of an apprenticeship which out ways all other decisions is the “hands-on” learning.
 It is a proven fact that there is nothing more advantageous than getting your “hands dirty”, seeing the theory of the classroom be proven in the real world, learning from mistakes made, there is nothing more rewarding than watching confidences and knowledge grow.